KiCad/kicad-source-mirror/Documentation/development/compiling.md

     makepkg-mingw -is

-This will download and install all of the build dependencies, clone the KiCad source mirror from Github, create both 32-bit and 64-bit KiCad packages depending on your MSYS setup, and install the newly built KiCad packages.
+This will download and install all of the build dependencies, clone the KiCad source mirror from GitHub, create both 32-bit and 64-bit KiCad packages depending on your MSYS setup, and install the newly built KiCad packages.
 Please note that this build process takes a very long time to build even on a fast system.